Bettel I Government

-The First Bettel–Schneider Ministry (or Bettel–Schneider Ministry I) was the ruling government of Luxembourg from 4 December 2013 to 5 December 2018.
+The First Bettel Government (or Bettel I Government) was the ruling government of Luxembourg from 4 December 2013 to 5 December 2018.
 It was led by Prime Minister Xavier Bettel and Deputy Prime Minister Etienne Schneider.
 It was formed on 4 December 2013, after the 2013 election which saw all 60 seats in the Chamber of Deputies renewed.
 The government was a traffic light coalition between the Democratic Party (DP), the Luxembourg Socialist Workers' Party (LSAP) and The Greens.
-It was succeeded by Bettel–Schneider Ministry II on 5 December 2018.
+It was succeeded by the second Bettel Government on 5 December 2018.

 Formation

 Until 2013, Luxembourg was governed by a CSV–LSAP coalition under Jean-Claude Juncker.
 After concerns over political oversight of the intelligence agency of Luxembourg, the Service de Renseignement de l'État, the LSAP withdrew its support from the government.
 Juncker then resigned as prime minister on 11 July 2013 and asked the Grand-Duke to dissolve the Chamber of Deputies and call an election.
 In the election held on 20 October 2013, the CSV lost some seats but still remained as the largest party in parliament, though without a majority of seats.
 However, representatives of the DP, LSAP and the Greens agreed to form a government on election night, after the results had been announced.
-Coalition talks started within a few days, and the coalition agreement was announced one and a half months later, and the new government was sworn in on 4 December 2013.
+On 22 October, the Grand-Duke consulted with a representative from each electoral list, and Juncker.
+The next day he designated Georges Ravarani, the head of the administrative court, as the informateur for the formation of a new government.
+Coalition talks between the DP, LSAP and the Greens started within a few days, and the coalition agreement was announced one and a half months later, and the new government was sworn in on 4 December 2013.
 This was only the second government since 1945 that did not involve the CSV.
 It was also the first time the Greens were involved in government.
 The three parties had a majority of 32 seats out of 60 in the Chamber of Deputies.
 Due to the colours associated with the 3 parties (red, blue and green) the arrangement was known as a "Gambia coalition" among some commentators, as it reflected that country's flag.